choria-io/website/docs/content/concepts/terminology/_index.md

 [Scout](../../scout) is a project currently in R&D that will deliver a full feature, secure and highly scalable monitoring system using Choria technologies.

+## Choria Streams

+A managed instance of NATS JetStream used to persist metadata, events and other messages.
+Also used for key-value store, concurrency Governor and more

 ## Client

 Software that produces commands for servers to process, typically this would be a computer with the client package installed and someone using the commands like *mco package* to interact with Agents.